RishantBana/Telecom-billing-system-using-C/README.md

 # Telecom-billing-system-using-C
 A simple C program to manage customer records.
 This application allows users to add, view, modify, delete, and calculate bills for customers based on their usage in minutes.
 It’s designed to handle up to 100 customer records, storing each customer's name, phone number, usage in minutes, and calculated bill.

 Features
 Add Customer: Create a new customer record with their name, phone number, and usage in minutes.
 View All Customers: Display a list of all customers, including each customer’s name, phone number, usage, and total bill.
-Modify Customer: Update an existing customer's usage (in minutes) based on their phone number.
+Modify Customer: Update the usage (in minutes) for an existing customer based on their phone number.
 View Payment: View a specific customer’s usage and total bill by searching with their phone number.
 Delete Customer: Remove a customer’s record from the system using their phone number.
 How It Works